WeCanCodeIT/WCCI-Fall-2017-CLE/README.md

 #### * Denotes potential topics

 # Important Dates
-- First Day of Class (June 26)
+- First Day of Class (September 25)
-- No Class (July 3-4 Independence Day)
-- No Class (September 4 Labor Day)
+- No Class (November 22-24 Thanksgiving)
-- Last Day of Class (September 14)
+- Last Day of Class (December 14)
-- Career Day & Graduation (September 15)
+- Career Day & Graduation (December 15)

 # Grading Policy

 Class is from 9:30am-3:30pm Monday-Friday, with the exception of holidays on which we will not be having class.

 You are required to attend a minimum of 90% of class time to be eligible for graduation.
-Please inform your instructor and TA if extenuating circumstances arise.
+Please inform your instructors if extenuating circumstances arise.

 In order to pass the course, you must receive a grade of 70% or higher averaged over all the assignments.